nickfrosty/website_nuxt/content/articles/dev/redirect-http-to-https-force-https-with-htaccess.md

 </IfModule>
 ```

 Every web site or project I work on, I use this.
 It works like a charm.
 Keeping the public websites secure for actual users on the internet.
-While also not trying to force https in my local developemnt environment.
+While also not trying to force https in my local development environment.
 Life changing.